Night on the Galactic Railroad: Plot summary

-The train next stops at the Southern Cross, where all the other passengers disembark for the Christian heaven, leaving only Giovanni and Campanella onboard as the train continues its journey.
-Giovanni pledges that they should go on together for ever, and vows to follow Scorpio's example of bringing true happiness to everyone.
-However, as the train approaches the Coalsack - a hole in the sky - Campanella sees what he considers 'the true heaven', where his mother is waiting for him, and suddenly vanishes from the train, leaving Giovanni alone in despair.
+When the train stops at the Southern Cross, the remaining other passengers disembark (for the Christian heaven), leaving only Giovanni and Campanella.
+Giovanni says that they should travel together forever, and vows to follow Scorpio's example of bringing happiness to others.
+However, as the train approaches Coalsack, a black hole, Campanella sees his mother waiting for him in a meadow (in the "true heaven" of his faith) that Giovanni is unable to see.
+Campanella vanishes from the train, leaving Giovanni weeping in despair.
+Campanella's father appears instead, thanking Giovanni for helping with his research and telling Giovanni not to keep looking for Campanella.
+Giovanni runs downhill towards home.

-Giovanni wakes up on the hilltop, and initially dismisses his journey through the Milky Way as a dream.
-He heads back to the dairy, where this time he collects a bottle of milk from a farmer, who explains that an escaped calf drank half of the day's milk supply.
-As Giovanni passes through town on his way home, he learns that Campanella has fallen into the river while saving another boy from drowning.
-Giovanni hurries to the river, in fear of what he already knows, and finds Campanella's father just as he sadly gives up searching for his son, believing Campanella to have drowned.
-He tells Giovanni that he has received a letter from his father, announcing that he will be home soon.
-Continuing homeward to deliver this news and the milk to his mother, Giovanni secretly knows where Campanella went, and vows to stay strong throughout life.
+Giovanni wakes up back on the hilltop in tears.
+He returns to the dairy and collects the milk.
+As he passes the area from which his classmates set out earlier, he sees a crowd.
+They tell him that one of the boys fell from the boat into the river and that Campanella jumped in to save him.
+Giovanni speaks to Campanella's father, who says his son has been lost in the water too long to be saved.
+He says that he's received a letter from his friend, Giovanni's father, announcing he'll be home soon.
+Giovanni heads home to deliver this news and the milk to his mother.

 Major themes

-After Miyazawa's most beloved sister Toshi died in 1922, Miyazawa, in sorrow, went on a railroad trip to Sakhalin.
+After Miyazawa's most beloved sister Toshi died in 1922, Miyazawa, in sorrow, went on a railroad trip to Karafuto.
 He started working on this novel soon afterward in 1924, and this trip is said to be the basis of the story.
 He kept on polishing the work steadily until his death in 1933.
 The middle part of the novel was never completed but was published as it is nevertheless.

 A tribute to those who give themselves to others is a recurring theme throughout the storyline, and according to Hasebe (2000), they are reflections of Miyazawa's philosophy of self-sacrifice, a view appearing in many other juvenile novels of his such as Yodaka no Hoshi and Guskō Budori no Denki.
 Meanwhile, Suzuki (2004) interprets them as representing a "holistic thought of Ecosystem".